yufeng97/COMP90024-CCC-notes/README.md

     - Configuration management refers to the process of systematically handling changes to a system in a way that it maintains integrity over time.
 - Ansible is an automation tool for configuring and managing computers.
   - Features about ansible (Pros)
   - Easy to learn
     - Playbooks in YAML, templates in Jinja2
     - Sequential execution
   - Minimal requirements
     - No need for centralized management servers/daemons
     - Single command to install
     - Using SSH to connect to target machine
-    - Idempotent
+  - Idempotent (幂等)
-      - Executing N times no different to executing once
+    - Executing N times no different to executing once (执行N次与执行1次没有区别)
-      - Prevents side-effects from re-running scripts
+    - Prevents side-effects from re-running scripts (防止重新运行脚本的副作用)
-    - Extensible
-      - Write you own modules
+  - Extensible: Write you own modules
   - Rolling updates
     - Useful for continuous deployment/zero downtime deployment
   - Inventory management
     - Dynamic inventory from external data sources
     - Execute tasks against host patterns
   - Ansible Vault for encryption

 ### past exam
-- > [Sample Q1, 2017 Q7 B each [2], 2015 Q7 A [4, 3]] Applications can be deployed across Clouds either through creation and deployment of virtual images (snapshots) or through scripting the installation and configuration of software applications.
+- > [Sample Q1, 2017 Q7 B each [2], 2015 Q7 A [4, 3]] Applications can be deployed across Clouds either through creation and deployment of **virtual images (snapshots)** or through **scripting** the installation and configuration of software applications.
+  >
-    - > What are the benefits and drawbacks of these approaches?
+  > - What are the benefits and drawbacks of these approaches?
 [3]
-        - Snapshots
+  >     - Snapshots
-            - benefits
-                - Snapshots are easy, can be created just by clicking buttons on dashboard
+  >         - benefits: Snapshots are easy, can be created just by clicking buttons on dashboard
-            - drawbacks
-                - No history of how the instance built -> no control
+  >         - drawbacks: No history of how the instance built -> no control
-        - Scripting
+  >     - Scripting
-            - benefits
+  >         - benefits
-                - Scripting allows to do much more
+  >             - Scripting allows to do much more
-                    - start application
+  >                 - start application
-                    - configure application
+  >                 - configure application
-                    - deploy application
+  >                 - deploy application
-                    - upgrade system
+  >                 - upgrade system
-                    - thus, have more controll over the system
+  >                 - thus, have more controll over the system
-                - Scripting has complete record of how to build and deploy
+  >             - Scripting has complete record of how to build and deploy
-            - drawbacks
+  >         - drawbacks
-                - harder compared to clicking buttons in Snapshots
+  >             - harder compared to clicking buttons in Snapshots
+  >
-    - > Discuss the mechanisms used to support these approaches.
+  > - Discuss the mechanisms used to support these approaches.
 You may refer to specific tools used to support these processes on the NeCTAR Research Cloud.
 [3]
-        - openstack API (Nova/Glance/Swift/etc)
+  >     - openstack API (Nova/Glance/Swift/etc)
-        - openstack Service (Heat/etc)
+  >     - openstack Service (Heat/etc)
-            - templates the flavor of deployment
+  >         - templates the flavor of deployment
-                - e.g.: specify the version of Ubuntu used
+  >         - e.g.: specify the version of Ubuntu used
-        - Ansible scripting allows to automate software deployment including tasks/role
+  >     - Ansible scripting allows to automate software deployment including tasks/role

 - > Describe the approach that would be taken using Ansible for scripted deployment of SaaS solutions onto the Cloud.
 [2]
     - Create a playbook that contains YAML files.
 Typical contents include variables, inventories and roles/tasks/templates.
 Inventories will include the servers/database used for the software etc etc.
     - Then say how you would run the script using openrc.sh etc. Note 2 points so massive amounts of detail not needed.